Your Guide to Buying a Home in the Sunshine State of Florida

 8. Send your earnest money deposit

-Your earnest money deposit, also known as a “good faith deposit,” is an amount of money you agree to pay the seller to indicate that you are serious about purchasing the home.
+Your earnest money deposit, also known as a “good faith deposit,” is an amount of money you agree to pay the seller to show that you’re serious about purchasing the home.
 This is usually between 1% and 3% of the purchase price.
 However, a higher deposit can be more attractive to sellers and make your offer stand out in competitive markets.

 Whether or not you get your earnest deposit money back if you decide to back out of the sale depends on the contract.
 If you decide to back out of the purchase for any reason not specified in the contract, you could forfeit your earnest money.
 Be sure to review the contract with your real estate agent and attorney before making any decisions.